petterh/react-native-android-activity/README.md

 ![Android Demo App](img/AndroidScreenShot.png)

 The `TextInput` box appears only in the Android version.
-Since both platforms use the same JavaScript, we also get to demonstrate how to handle platform-specific tweaks &ndash; look for `Platform.select` in [`index.android.js`](index.android.js).
+Since both platforms use the same JavaScript, I took the opportunity to demonstrate how to handle platform-specific tweaks &ndash; look for `Platform.select` in [`index.android.js`](index.android.js).

 ## Getting started